kbvaughn2000/kielvaughn.github.io/_posts/2020-06-27-Glasgow-Smile-Walkthrough.md

 ![Glasgow Smile joomla](/assets/img/Glasgow6.png)

-At this point, I ran joomscan to see if it could uncover anything interesting that could be exploited.
+At this point, I ran **joomscan** to see if it could uncover anything interesting that could be exploited.
 Unfortunately, there wasn't anything uncovered that was exploitable.

 ![Glasgow Smile joomscan](/assets/img/Glasgow7.png)

 However, we now knew the location of the administrator login page.
-Next, I turned my attention back to the main joomla page to run cewl to parse the main joomla page for words 6 characters or longer.
+Next, I turned my attention back to the main Joomla page to run **cewl** to parse the main Joomla page for words 6 characters or longer.
 This was so these could be used as potential credentials for logging into the admin portal.

 ![Glasgow Smile cewl](/assets/img/Glasgow8.png)

-Next, I launched Burp and navigated to the admin login page and put in fake credentials so we could capture the request/response.
+Next, I launched **Burp Suite** and navigated to the admin login page and put in fake credentials so we could capture the request/response.
 I was able to capture the format of the request.

 ![Glasgow Smile Burp](/assets/img/Glasgow9.png)

-Next, I sent this to Intruder for attempts at cracking the login credentials.
-Once in Intruder, I cleared all of the payload positions and selected only the passwd field.
+Next, I sent this to **Intruder** for attempts at cracking the login credentials.
+Once in **Intruder**, I cleared all of the payload positions and selected only the passwd field.

 ![Glasgow Smile Burp Intuder](/assets/img/Glasgow10.png)

-I then clicked on the Payloads tab and imported the word list from Cewl.
+I then clicked on the **Payloads** tab and imported the word list from cewl.

 ![Glasgow Smile Burp Payload](/assets/img/Glasgow11.png)